dimadin/gravatar-signup-encouragement/readme.txt

 * Replaced get_header action with template_redirect
 * Added filters so that plugin can work with comment forms on Carrington Blog and Mystique themes
 * Added notices in options when site is using Carrington Blog or Mystique themes with link that opens thickbox with list of default values
+* Moved upgrade out of activation hook to new function used on admin_init

 = 1.0 =
 * Moved URL localization and message preparation to function so that URL localization could work and to improve performance, as per [suggestion](http://groups.google.com/group/wp-hackers/browse_thread/thread/4fdc895360c3b087#) from Otto